tetrapharmakon/tetrapharmakon.github.io/_posts/2014-11-17-higher-dimensional-partitions.md

 category: math
 ---

+Just a quick note on the general notion of integer partition.

 Let the subscripts be $$n$$-dimensional multindices, i.e. elements of $$\mathbb{N}^n$$.

 An $$n$$-partition is an $$n$$-dimensional array of natural numbers $$p_i$$ such that only finitely many are nonzero and $$i \leq j$$ implies $$p_i \geq p_j$$.
 Its sum is $$\sum_i p_i$$.